LAripping/NativeEnrich/README.md

-:information_source: The complete flow listed above is needed at least once to bundle the GSON library and to complie a few more Java files serving as utilities.
-Further changes can be introduced by editing the `ghidra_scripts/NativeEnrich.java` directly using Ghidra's Script Manager, and selecting the "Edit script with basic editor" button on the top right
+:information_source: The complete flow listed above is needed at least once to bundle the GSON library and populate the Java classes in Ghidra's directories.
+Further changes to the main file `ghidra_scripts/NativeEnrich.java` can then be made on the fly using Ghidra's Script Manager, and selecting the "Edit script with basic editor" button on the top right

-==TODO== add blog post URL